kamilkk00/CS50/README.md

 2. **Fuel Gauge:** A program that calculates the fuel level in the tank based on user input.
 3. **Bitcoin Price Index:** An application that fetches the current Bitcoin price from an API and displays the result to the user.

----

-### CS50 Web Programming with Python and JavaScript

-As part of the **CS50 Web** course, I developed skills in building web applications, such as:

-- **Frontend and backend development:** Creating dynamic web applications using HTML, CSS, and JavaScript, and integrating with a backend using the Django framework.
-- **Database management:** Designing and managing relational databases (SQLite) and implementing migrations.
-- **APIs and user interfaces:** Creating and consuming APIs and building interactive user interfaces.

-Example projects:

-1. **Project 0: Search**
-   A simple search engine application, similar to Google.

-2. **Project 1: Wiki**
-   A Wikipedia application that allows users to create and edit web pages, fully built with Django.

-3. **Project 2: Commerce**
-   A marketplace application where users can list items for sale, bid on items, add them to favorites, and comment on selected auctions.

-4. **Project 3: Mail**
-   A web-based email application that allows users to send, receive, and archive messages, with an interface similar to popular email platforms.

-5. **Project 4: Network**
-   A social media application where users can create posts, like posts, and follow other users.

-6. **Final Project: BookIT**
-   An interactive platform for listing and booking services, allowing users to book local services (e.g., barber, manicure) directly through the platform, with automatically generated available time slots.

-### Technologies used during the courses:

-- **Programming languages:** Python, JavaScript
-- **Frameworks:** Django, Bootstrap
-- **Databases:** SQLite
-- **Other:** HTML, CSS